spine-cpp Runtime Documentation

 clang: error: linker command failed with exit code 1 (use -v to see invocation)

-The function the linker can not find is responsible for returning a SpineExtension.
-The spine-cpp runtime expects you to implement a class derrived from this class via APIs provided by your engine.
+The linker cannot find the function responsible for returning a SpineExtension.
+The spine-cpp runtime expects you to implement a class derived from `SpineExtension`` using APIs provided by your engine.
 The extension is defined in Extension.h.

-If you are happy with Spine using malloc, free and FILE based file i/o, you can use the DefaultSpineExtension and implement the missing function like this:
+If you are satisfied with using malloc, free and FILE based file I/O, you can use the DefaultSpineExtension and implement the missing function like this:

 #include <spine/Extension.h>